 Standing up straight involves more than just looking good.
 Your posture actually affects the integrity of your bones, and here’s why.

-Proper posture keeps your bones in the correct place so they can function optimally, and the stress of gravity and muscle action work to strengthen and increase bone health.
+Proper posture keeps your bones in their correct position so they can function optimally, and the stress of gravity and muscle action work to strengthen and increase bone health.
 So for those with osteoporosis, good posture is particularly crucial.

 Backaches And Balance: More Than Just A Pain In The Back